 One of those factors is entirely out of your hands.
 The other requires a fair bit of honesty with yourself.
-If you don't plan on digging deep into the software and buying loads of interesting demos and near-complete, but not quite retail-ready games, then the Vive isn't for you.
+If you don't plan on digging deep into the software and buying loads of interesting, experimental games, then the Vive isn't for you.

 However, if you have a positive response for both questions, then it's a safe bet you'll enjoy this truly astounding piece of kit.